-Lets list some items that would be perfect for any 2-4 year old!
-Boy or Girl!
+Let’s list some items that would be perfect for any 2-4 year old!

 - Washcloth or small towel

-Even though this age doesn’t attend school, it’s still great to include these both for practice AND for their families to use:
+School Supplies: Even though this age doesn’t attend school, it’s still great to include these both for practice AND for their families to use:

-- pencils, sharpener (Sometimes they have the chunky larger size, but any will do)
+- Pencils and sharpener (Sometimes they have the chunky larger size, but any will do)

 - all kinds of different paper–pads, construction paper

-- easy to use safety scissor (when I worked at a nursery school, I found that they may not be able to use them, but they love trying and learning.
-Just make sure to get the rounded tips.)
+- easy to use safety scissor (when I worked at a nursery school, I found that the children may not be able to use them well, but they love trying and learning.
+We would start practice with the 2 and 1/2 year olds!)

 - toys that light up, talk, squeak or make a noise